dstekol/ImageVectorPacker/README.md

+THIS PROGRAM IS MEANT FOR MEMBERS OF THE NLP LAB AT THE UNIVERSITY OF PENNSYLVANIA.

-This program is meant to be run on the nlpgrid system at the University of Pennsylvania.
+This program is meant to be run on the nlpgrid system.

 The filepath for this program on the nlpgrid is:
 /mnt/nlpgridio3/data/dstekol/ImageVectorPacker.py